HollowMan6/Wechat-Timed-Message/README.md

 ### V3
 #### [Online Install Script(Recommend)](helmChart/install-online.sh)

-The script will prompt users to enter the Secrets, and sutomatically created a Kubernetes namespace called `wechat-timed-message`, and install Helm Charts into it.
+The script will prompt users to enter the Secrets and schedule (cron expression), and automatically created a Kubernetes namespace called `wechat-timed-message`, and install Helm Charts into it.

 Example command: